 If the complaint concerns alleged abuse by the head teacher, this should be brought to the attention of the Designated Person, who will inform the Chair of Governors and the LA’s Lead Officer.

 Allegations that concern colleagues are extremely challenging to the other staff and to the school, but in spite of our commitment to colleagues, we must allow ourselves to think the unthinkable and keep an open mind to the possibility that a staff member may be implicated.

 There is a legal requirement for employers to make a referral to the DBS where they think that an individual has engaged in conduct that harmed (or is likely to harm) a child; or if a person otherwise pose a risk of harm to a child.

-ALLEGATIONS BY CHILDREN AGAINST CHILDREN
+ALLEGATIONS OF ABUSE BY CHILDREN AGAINST CHILDREN

 Our school behaviour policy describes our expectations of children’s behaviour and systems in place to encourage and promote positive behaviour.
 Children are encouraged to be independent, caring individuals.

 All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
 We recognise that children are capable of abusing their peers.
 Abuse will never be tolerated or passed off as “banter” or “part of growing up”.
 Staff should be aware that external influences (relationships older children may build up outside the home and school) can be abusive.

 Most cases of pupils hurting other pupils will be dealt with under our school’s behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour: